Spring Data JPA Specification Criteria Query with IN Clause Example

 }

-Now let’s say we want to search cases based on country or region or regions or both country and region(s).
+Now let’s say you want to search cases based on country or region or regions or both country and region(s).

-Therefore we need to create a POJO class that we will use as input parameters for fetching data from database tables.
+Therefore you need to create a POJO class that you will use as input parameters for fetching data from database tables.

-In the below class we have two attributes – country and list of regionIds.
+In the below, the class has two attributes – country and list of regionIds.

 package com.roytuts.spring.data.jpa.specification.criteria.in.clause.criteria;